 - Persons who fail to act responsibly with their dogs, jeopardize often hard fought for privileges earned by other dog owners.

 - ACOs are permitted to use discretion when making enforcement decisions.
 Discretion = freedom to choose.
-Sometimes ACOs choose to issue a Ticket or Impound an animal.
-Discretion doesn't mean the violator always gets a break.
+ACOs may choose to issue a Ticket or Impound an animal.
+Discretion doesn't necessarily mean the violator gets a break.